 Welcome!
-I’m the author of Sisters in Hate: American Women on the Front Lines of White Nationalism.
-The book was named an Editors’ Choice/Staff Pick by the New York Times Book Review and one of NPR’s Favorite Books of 2020.
-Ibram X. Kendi called it “eye-opening and unforgettable.”
+I’m the author of Sisters in Hate: American Women on the Front Lines of White Nationalism, a New York Times Editors’ Choice/Staff Pick, one of NPR’s Favorite Books of 2020, and one of Kirkus’s Best Books of the Year.

 When I’m not writing about hate in America, I am the editor in chief of The Atavist Magazine, where I’ve edited features honored with the Livingston Award for National Reporting and the Bayeux Calvados-Normandy Award for War Correspondents.
 I have written for publications including The New York Times, Harper’s, The Washington Post, and The Cut.
 I tend to focus on social justice and culture, but I am curious about the world and game to write about anything.
 I once talked to Teju Cole about a dream he had in which he went to a Brooklyn house party with Barack Obama and a meme of Yao Ming.
 That was fun.

 I was among FOLIO’s Top Women in Media in 2019, a fellow at the Virginia Center for the Creative Arts in 2019, and a fellow at the Sundance Institute in 2018.
 My peculiar name* is pronounced “say-word,” which is fitting because I love words: writing them, speaking them, reading them, editing them, sharing them.
 I grew up in the South and now live in Brooklyn with my husband, calico cat, and beagle-dachshund.**